d1b1/d1b1.github.com/_articles/what_is_low_code.md

 #### Enterprise Solutions

 Domo, OutSystems are two examples of solutions targeting the enterprise market.
-When a vendor leads with SOC and security concerns, it's a clear sign they are speaking to the CIO and CISO at large companies, who can block a vendor from their organizations.
+When a vendor leads with SOC and security concerns, it's a clear sign they are speaking to the CIO at large companies, who can block a vendor from their organizations.
 There are fewer of these vendors than you might expect.

 The ecosystems for no-code for SMBs are huge.
 This is not a full list, but there are some standouts: Bubble.com, [Retool.com](https:/retool.com)